softwaresaved/provtoolsuite-service-tests/Standalone.md

-# Running the interoperability test harness standalone
+# Running the service tests standalone

 The instructions have been written with reference to the 64-bit [Ubuntu](http://www.ubuntu.com/) 14.04.2 operating system.